(Revised Apr 20, 2017)

 Units and symbols.
 The following units and symbols should be used for quantities and measurements: km, m, cm, mm, μm, nm, Å; kg, g, mg, μg; l, ml, μl; The following abbreviations can be used after a slash (/): yr (year), mo (month), wk (week), h (hour), min (minute), s (sec), ms (millisecond), μs.

 References.
-The style of references should follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Vancouver Style) (http://www.icmje.org/).
+The style of references should follow the Read the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals (Vancouver Style) (http://www.icmje.org/).
 Please refer to the examples of references listed at the end of these instructions.
-List all authors when there are six or fewer; when there are seven or more authors, list the first three authors, followed by “et al.” References should be numbered according to the order in which they appear in the text and should be listed at the end of the text.
+List all authors when there are three or fewer; when there are four or more authors, list the first three authors, followed by “et al.” References should be numbered according to the order in which they appear in the text and should be listed at the end of the text.